Built in, not bolted on.

 - Regular resilience testing

-- Third-party provider register (due April 2025)
+- Third-party provider register (since April 2025)

 - Exit strategies for all critical vendors